adioshun/gitBook_DeepDrive/paper2016-squeezedet.md

 Following [12], the transformation is described by
 ![](https://i.imgur.com/IKyjIB6.png)

-where $$ x^P_i, x^P_i, x^P_i, x^P_i,
-are predicted bounding box coordinates.
+-  $$ x^P_i, y^P_j, w^P_k, h^P_k $$  : predicted bounding box coordinates.

-As explained in the previous section, the other C + 1 outputs for each anchor encode the confidence score for this prediction and conditional class probabilities
+- As explained in the previous section, the other C + 1 outputs for each anchor encode the confidence score for this prediction and conditional class probabilities
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNzgyMTA0MjZdfQ==
+eyJoaXN0b3J5IjpbLTEzMjcyMTkxNjZdfQ==
 -->